MicrosoftDocs/architecture-center/docs/guide/multitenant/service/azure-ad-b2c.md

 ### Deployments and DevOps

-A well-defined DevOps process can help you minimize the amount of overhead involved in maintaining your Azure AD B2C tenants.
+A well-defined DevOps process can help you minimize the overhead required for maintaining your Azure AD B2C tenants.
 You should implement DevOps practices early in your development process.
 Ideally, you should try to automate all or most of your maintenance tasks, including deploying changes to your custom policies or user flows.
-You should also aim to create multiple Azure AD B2C tenants to progressively test changes in lower environments before deploying them to your production tenants.
+You should also plan to create multiple Azure AD B2C tenants to progressively test changes in lower environments before you deploy them to your production tenants.
 Your DevOps pipelines might perform these maintenance activities.
-You can use the Microsoft Graph API to [programmatically manage your Azure AD B2C tenant(s)](/azure/active-directory-b2c/microsoft-graph-operations).
+You can use the Microsoft Graph API to [programmatically manage your Azure AD B2C tenants](/azure/active-directory-b2c/microsoft-graph-operations).

-For more information on automated deployments and management of Azure AD B2C, see the following resources:
+For more information about automated deployments and management of Azure AD B2C, see the following resources.

 - [Azure AD B2C operational best practices](/azure/active-directory-b2c/best-practices#operations)
 - [Deploy custom policies with Azure Pipelines](/azure/active-directory-b2c/deploy-custom-policies-devops)